Yosemite National Park

 Be a part of a community redefining what it means to be adaptive.

-This annual veteran-focused event marks the eighth year of coming together in the meadows, under the shadows of the United States’ grandest walls, to commemorate the events of September 11th, 2001.
-We are building a community of adaptive climbers and able-bodied volunteers, veterans and civilians, that ensures the support needed to challenge ourselves and others in the outdoors.
+This annual veteran-focused event marks the tenth year of coming together in the meadows, under the shadows of the United States’ grandest walls.
+We are building a community of adaptive climbers and climbing assistants, veterans and civilians, that ensures the support needed to challenge ourselves and others in the outdoors.
 Whether or not you have climbed before, are a veteran or a civilian with a disability, this trip focuses on giving adaptive climbers the tools, resources, and education get out on the rock!

 World renowned for its 3,000 ft glacier-polished granite walls, Yosemite National Park has been a mecca for rock climbers for nearly two centuries – and the pilgrimage to “The Valley” is one every climber longs to take.
 The two great awe-inspiring beasts of Yosemite, the faces of Half Dome and El Capitan, bring climbers from around the globe here, to climb and connect.
 Priority registration will be given for Veterans.